EugenAz/CellPool/README.md

-# Run it in dev move
+# Run it in dev mode

 ```
 npm run dev